eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

-Ideally, web development and test automation goes hand in hand, so that the people who develop the websites, would also do (at least a bit of) test automation.
-However, more often than not this is not the case and that causes trouble to test automation developers.
+Ideally, web development and test automation goes hand in hand, so that the people who develop the websites, would also do (at least a bit of) test automation, or be aware of it.
+However, more often than not this is not the case and that causes trouble for test automation developers.
-Websites are usually creates "UX first", which is good for the users, but it typically means more work for the test automation developers.
+Websites are often created with frameworks generating pretty frontends, which is good for the users, but it typically means more work for the test automation developers.

 Nowadays, websites are created with modern frameworks, which generates